Key Takeaways

 Coping with your feelings

-If your adult son or daughter gets diagnosed with cancer, it can cause a huge upheaval in your life and leave you feeling a range of intense emotions.
+If your adult son or daughter is diagnosed with cancer, it can cause a huge upheaval in your life and leave you feeling a range of intense emotions.
 These emotions can include guilt, helplessness, anger, fear, and loss of control, and they are all valid.

 Your parental instinct might be to treat your adult child as though they were a child again but it’s important to remember they are a grown up.
 You might also worry about protecting them and not showing them how you feel but cancer doesn’t just affect the person with the diagnosis so it’s normal if you are struggling to process the news and aren’t able to always maintain a positive outlook.